minecraftforum/rules-archive/rules/minecraft_xbox360_edition/rules.markdown

 * __Do not request mods__

-  Do not request mods or ideas for mods in this section.
+  Do not request new mods, existing mods or ideas for mods in this section.
+Referencing an existing mod as context for your feature request is acceptable, however specific mod requests alone are not allowed.
+This includes DLC marketplace requests.
 Modifications to the Minecraft: Xbox Edition is against the [Xbox Live Terms of Use](http://www.xbox.com/en-US/legal/livetou).

 ## Multiplayer